inti87/tidy-data/CODE_BOOK.md

 ### Detailed raw data description

 After you run this procedure (main R script) you will obtain all raw data in your currewnt working directory.
-This folder also includes detail description of raw data. **README** file casn be found here: *./data_raw/UCI HAR Dataset/README.txt*.
+This folder also includes detail description of raw data. **README** file casn be found here (path to folder):

+**./data_raw/UCI HAR Dataset/README.txt**.